mbotos/MavensMate/README.md

 <p>4.
 Make TextMate aware that we want to use Ruby 1.9.2:</p>

->>>Prepend your Ruby 1.9.2 installation to your PATH shell variable.
-Your PATH shell variable should look something like:
+><p>Prepend your Ruby 1.9.2 installation to your PATH shell variable.
+Your PATH shell variable should look something like:</p>
 	````
 	/Users/username/.rvm/rubies/ruby-1.9.2-p290/usr/bin:/usr/sbin
 	````
->>>Create a shell variable named GEM_PATH and set it to the path of your newly installed 1.9.2 gems.
-Something like:
+><p>Create a shell variable named GEM_PATH and set it to the path of your newly installed 1.9.2 gems.
+Something like:</p>
 	````
 	/Users/username/.rvm/gems/ruby-1.9.2-p290
 	````